pecknigel/learning-resources/index.md

+Welcome to the academy library.
+Here you’ll find resources to support your learning and your involvement with the academy.

 # Learning Initiatives

 This page features all of the available learning initiatives from [Prescription Free Academy](https://prescriptionfree.academy/).
 They are set up using GitHub Repositories.
 There are links to the README to get started, the files themselves, the commit log and the issues (if any) for each repository.